 The Compensation Committee reviews market data on executive pay levels and program design to assist in determining appropriate compensation for the NEOs.
-For fiscal 2023, the Compensation Committee did not benchmark compensation to a particular percentile of market data, but rather used market data as context when establishing compensation.
+For fiscal 2024, the Compensation Committee did not benchmark compensation to a particular percentile of market data, but rather used market data as context when establishing compensation.

 In fiscal 2023, we engaged FW Cook to provide a competitive frame of reference for compensation decisions, which included the recommendation of a new peer group.
 Our peer group consists of selected companies drawn from a broad group of public companies from similar industries and comparable size.
 FW Cook noted (as our Compensation Committee has noted in prior years) that we have no pure peers.
-While we evaluated fiscal 2023 compensation using the peer group, we expect that we will use the peer group to inform the Compensation Committee's determinations for fiscal 2024 compensation.
+We used the peer group to inform the Compensation Committee's determinations for fiscal 2024 compensation.
 Our peer group consists of the following public companies:

-AeroVironment, Inc. Argan, Inc. CIRCOR International, Inc. Cryoport, Inc. Cutera, Inc. Ducommun Incorporated Enzo Biochem, Inc. Harvard Bioscience, Inc. InfuSystem Holdings, Inc.

-Inogen, Inc. Kaman Corporation LeMaitre Vascular, Inc. Ligand Pharmaceuticals Incorporated Mesa Laboratories, Inc. Powell Industries, Inc. Standex International Corporation Surmodics, Inc. Twin Disc, Incorporated
+AeroVironment, Inc. Argan, Inc. CIRCOR International, Inc. Cryoport, Inc. Cutera, Inc. Ducommun Incorporated Enzo Biochem, Inc. Harvard Bioscience, Inc. InfuSystem Holdings, Inc. Inogen, Inc. Kaman Corporation LeMaitre Vascular, Inc. Ligand Pharmaceuticals Incorporated Mesa Laboratories, Inc. Powell Industries, Inc. Standex International Corporation Surmodics, Inc. Twin Disc, Incorporated